xmed-lab/SD-Messenger/README.md

 - [x] Create the repository and the ReadMe Template
 - [x] Release the training and testing codes for S&D-Messenger
 - [x] Release the pre-processed datasets (Synapse, MMWHS, LASeg, M&Ms)
+- [x] Release the model weights and the log for 20% Synapse dataset
-- [ ] Release the model weights for Synapse dataset (20%, 40% labeled)
+- [ ] Release the model weights for 40% Synapse dataset
 - [ ] Release the model weights for MMWHS (CT2MRI, MRI2CT)
 - [ ] Release the model weights for LASeg (5%, 10%)
 - [ ] Release the model weights for M&Ms (Domain A, Domain B, Domain C, Domain D)